 Our role in charitable gift planning is to help you carefully design your estate plan and to help you facilitate meaningful gifts in a way that also allows you to satisfy your other important financial concerns.
 Obviously, coordination with qualified estate and charitable gift planning attorneys is critical to assure the outcome is as intended.

 Unfortunately, charitable planning is not considered often enough as a “building block” for an effective financial and estate plan.
 Through the use of various charitable giving plans, you may be able to increase the income from your property and/or arrange for management of specific assets.
 At the same time, income, estate, and gift taxes may be minimized or avoided- all while completing the charitable gift you would like to make.
-Among the many plans that can be considered are; gift annuities, pooled income funds, life estate agreements, revocable trusts, charitable lead trusts, charitable remainder annuity trusts, or charitable remainder unitrusts.
+Among the many plans that can be considered are; gift annuities, pooled income funds, life estate agreements, revocable trusts, charitable lead trusts, charitable remainder annuity trusts, charitable remainder unitrusts, or donor advised funds.

 While most charitable gifts are made in the form of cash, important advantages can be possible when gifts are made using non-cash property that has increased in value.
 Through careful planning of your charitable gifts, it can be possible to meet multiple goals.
 By choosing the best asset(s) to fund your gifts, their timing, and the methods used to make them, you may find you can give more while minimizing or eliminating federal estate and gift taxes, potentially reducing income taxes, and preserving or actually enhancing your own financial well-being.